alwynm/alwynm.github.io/_posts/2021-12-03-skilled-worker-p3-3-atas.md

 Note that the information you provide when you apply is printed on the certificate.
-When you have completed your application, please read through your entries carefully before you submit it.
-ATAS team can contact your over email, if they find issues with your application.
+When you have completed your application, please read through your entries carefully before you submit it. **ATAS team can contact your over email**, if they find issues with your application.

 ## How long applications take